Newborn Jaundice – A Complete Guide

-Jaundice is caused by increased bilirubin in blood.
-When the red blood cells are broken down, the byproducts are metabolized by liver and removed.
-Liver also detoxifies toxins in body and secretes it into the intestine called bile.
+Jaundice is caused by increased bilirubin in the blood.
+When the red blood cells are broken down, the byproducts are metabolized by the liver and removed.
+The liver also detoxifies toxins in the body and secretes them into the intestine called bile.

 When there is excessive breaking of red blood cells are problem in liver in secreting bile the bilirubin in blood increases.
 This increased bilirubin causes yellowish discoloration of skin and eyes.
 Jaundice is not a disease, but rather a sign of an elevated blood bilirubin level.